microsoft/learntogether-devappsforteams/buildingappswithgraph/terms-and-conditions.md

 * communicates messages or images inconsistent with the positive images and/or good will with which we wish to associate; and/or
 * violates any law.

 We are not responsible for excess, lost, late, damaged, or incomplete entries.
 If disputed, entries will be deemed submitted by the authorised account holder of the email address, social media profile, or other method used to enter.
+If the organizing team is unable to match the [Microsoft Learn Challenge](http://aka.ms/challenge-graph) username and email with the RSVP name and email, the team will be unable to send the prize communications and will transfer the prize to another recipient.
+The organizing team is not responsible for any errors that may prohibit prize distribution.

 ## 6. USE OF ENTRIES